brandstrat-sas/omldeploytool/systemd/README.md

 You must have three Linux instances (Debian 11 or Rocky 8) with Internet access and **your public key (ssh) available**, since
 Ansible needs to establish an SSH connection to deploy the actions.

 Also under this format it is assumed that PostgreSQL and S3-compatible Object Storage are going to be provided as managed services by the selected cloud provider.
-This implies that these two OMniLeads components will not be deployed on the application instance as in the previous case.
+This implies that these two OMniLeads components will not be deployed on the data instance as in the previous case.

 ![Diagrama deploy cloud services](./png/deploy-tool-tenant-cloud-services.png)